Brig Bash

 + A map of the course can be found here.

-+ See here for a video of the course (albeit missing the first 150m or so from the start).
++ See here for a video of the course (albeit missing that same first 100m or so from the start).

 + The distance on that map shows, we know, as more than 5 miles; this occurs owing to a smoothing of distance by the map software.